 The Writing and Reading Center helps students to develop their writing and reading skills with free services such as one-on-one coaching, group coaching sessions, and content-specific workshops.
-Through these services, students will receive constructive feedback on their writing assignments, various resources to improve writing and reading skills, and a better understanding of why writing and reading really matter.
+Through these services, students will receive constructive feedback on their writing assignments,

 The Writing and Reading Center coaches will help students to refine and revise their work.
 Coaches will offer guidance, instruction, and resources to help you become a better reader and writer with the ultimate goal of achieving college success.